datoche-juarez/indeed-date-revealer/README.md

 Indeed embeds job metadata (like `datePosted`) in a hidden `<script type="application/ld+json">` tag.
 This extension parses that JSON, formats the date/time, and injects a styled badge into the job listing UI.
 It uses polling and a fade-in animation to gracefully survive dynamic page changes.

+## When the Extension Works

+📝 **Important**: This extension only works on **dedicated job listing pages**.

+- ✅ It works when you open an individual job listing in its own tab or page (e.g. `https://www.indeed.com/viewjob?...`)
+- ❌ It does **not** work on the **search results page**, which shows multiple job previews (with the sidebar layout).
+Those preview panels do not include the structured `datePosted` data.
+- 💡 To use the extension, simply **right-click a job listing and open it in a new tab**.

 ## Coming Soon

 - Options page for customizing colors or relative time format